kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/upgrading-linux-nodes.md

 <!-- overview -->

-This page explains how to upgrade a Linux Worker Nodes created with kubeadm.
+This page explains how to upgrade a Linux Nodes created with kubeadm.

 ## {{% heading "prerequisites" %}}

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}
 * Familiarize yourself with [the process for upgrading the rest of your kubeadm cluster](/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade).
-You will want to upgrade the control plane nodes before upgrading your Linux Worker nodes.
+You will want to upgrade the control plane nodes before upgrading your Linux nodes.

 <!-- steps -->

-## Upgrading worker nodes
+## Upgrading Nodes

 ### Upgrade kubeadm